logo

 To pick the best term insurance plan, you must compare different term plans and their offered quotes.
 This can be done on aggregator sites if you are comparing plans from different online life insurers or on the insurer's website for terms plans offered by the same company.

-Comparing plans gives you a better idea of policy benefits, term plan prices, policy exclusions, available add-on riders^, and any discounts you are potentially eligible for.
+Comparing plans gives you a better idea of policy benefits, term plan prices, policy exclusions, available add-on riders7, and any discounts you are potentially eligible for.
 Also, consider looking into value-added services different insurers offer.

 These can be discounts, paperless claims processes, online payment options, network hospitals, etc. These will allow you to capitalize on your base plan's benefits.

-Check the Insurance Company's Claim Settlement Ratio and Financial Health
+• Check the Insurance Company's Claim Settlement Ratio and Financial Health

 Besides comparing plans and services, the insurer's ability to settle claims and pay the death benefit is just as if not more important.